Kwabena Asare

-Kwabena Asare (born February 25, 1992) is a professional Canadian football offensive lineman who is currently a free agent.
+Kwabena Asare (born February 25, 1992) is a former professional Canadian football offensive lineman who played in the Canadian Football League (CFL).
 He played U Sports football at Carleton.

 University career

 Asare played U Sports football for five seasons for the Carleton Ravens from 2012 to 2016 while pursuing a degree in Communication and Media Studies.
 He was selected to play in the 2016 East-West Bowl as a member of the East Team.

 Professional career

 Edmonton Eskimos

-After being selected in the sixth round of the 2017 CFL Draft by the Edmonton Eskimos, Asare spent two seasons on the team's practice squad.
+After being selected in the sixth round of the 2017 CFL draft by the Edmonton Eskimos, Asare spent two seasons on the team's practice squad.
 He was promoted to the active roster in 2019, appearing in five games that season.
 After the season, Asare entered free agency for the first time in his career.
 He signed with the Eskimos on February 3, 2020.
 However, he did not play in 2020 due to the cancellation of the 2020 CFL season.
 Asare was then released on July 19, 2021, prior to the 2021 season.